salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 Link 3: I'm sure you are wondering why the people of Zimbabwe are celebrating.
 Well, it's because of a man named Maxwell Chicombutso.
 He's apparently Africa's Nikola Tesla, an inventor of renown and panache who is on the verge of bringing a ray of hope to his beleaguered homeland.

-According to Zimbabwe's leading YouTubers, this inventor is about to unveil a technology that will change the world.
+According to some of Zimbabwe's leading YouTubers, this inventor is about to unveil a technology that will change the world.

-World-changing may be understatement, how about epoch-defining.
+World-changing may be understatement.
+How about epoch-defining.

 When this technology is revealed we are going to have to start a new calendar.
 One in which all the days and every month is named after one man: Maxwell Chicombutso.

 > Clip: Meet Maxwell Chicombutso, a self-taught inventor from Zimbabwe who claimed to have invented a device that lets you drive your car or power your house without ever needing to visit the gas station or use conventional electricity.

-Link 4: If you are watching this video as part of a historical retrospective about YouTubers who correctly predicted the future; Hi, my name is Raynard Wilson, a creator of a mildly humorous YouTube show called Mind of Steele; The show was named after another spiritual folk-hero shamanic Genius; A man called Mark Steele who was widely mocked in his time for his claim that 5G was a form of deadly energy weapon
+Link 4: If you are watching this video as part of a retrospective about YouTubers who correctly predicted the future, Hi my name is Raynard Wilson.

+I'm a creator of a mildly humorous YouTube show called Mind of Steele.
+The show was named after another spiritual folk-hero shamanic genius; A man called Mark Steele who was widely mocked in his time for his claim that 5G was a deadly energy weapon.

 -- Steele insert

-Link 5: but his claims were eventually proved true in the Gateshead 5G massacre of 2027, when rogue 5G transmitters decimated the whole of Tyneside.
+Link 5: but his claims were eventually proved true in the Gateshead 5G massacre of 2027, when rogue 5G transmitters obliterated the whole of Tyneside.
 How wrong we all were not to believe him.

-I'm making this video on Maxwell the 21st in the Month of Chicombutso in approximately the year -1 of what you probably call the waining petroleum age before glorious assention of the Chicombutso Era.
+I'm making this video on Maxwell the 21st in the Month of Chicombutso in approximately the year -1 of what you probably call the dark age of petroleum before the glorious assention of the Chicombutso Era.

 This was a dark and barbaric time.
 A time before the golden age of free energy.
-A time when few people knew of the man who would chage the world.
+A time when few people knew of the man who would change the world.

 But then came Maxwell Chicombutso; a man whose origins can never be known.
-A man who rose from the depths of poverty, but had an uncanny knowledge beyond his years; Somewhat like the Emperor all mankind from the Warhammer 40K franchise.
+A man who rose from the depths of poverty, but had an uncanny knowledge beyond his years...
+Somewhat like the Emperor of All Mankind from the Warhammer 40K franchise.

 Now, I'm not saying that Maxwell Chicombutso is an incarnation of the divine ruler of all mankind, because: That would be a form of ecclesiastical heresy, punished by being flayed alive.
 But I'm sure you haven't failed to notice that they are both reclusive, mysterious figures with a grand design for humanity.